OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 The reason is that InfiniBand ports may take a number of seconds to become activated at system boot time, and NetworkManager_ cannot be configured to wait for InfiniBand, but will claim that the network is online as soon as one interface is ready (typically Ethernet).
+This issue seems to be serious on EL8 (RHEL 8 and clones) with 10-15 seconds of delay, whereas CentOS 7.9 starts up InfiniBand much quicker.

 If you have configured Node Health Check (NHC_) to check the InfiniBand ports, the NHC_ check is going to fail until the InfiniBand ports are up.